choria-legacy/marionette-collective/website/reference/plugins/connector_stomp.md

 This code will only work with version _1.1_ and _1.1.6_ or newer of the Stomp gem, the in between versions have threading issues.

+As this connector tries to be as generic as possible it is hard to support all the advanced features of MCollective using it.
+We do not recommend you use the directed mode using this plugin, instead look towards specific ones written for ActiveMQ or your chosen middleware.

+## Middleware Layout

+For broadcast messages this connector will create _topics_ with names like _/topic/&lt;collective&gt;.&lt;agent&gt;.command_ and replies will go to
+_/topic/&lt;collective&gt;.&lt;agent&gt;.reply_

+For directed messages it will create queues with names like _/queue/&lt;collective&gt;.mcollective.&lt;md5 hash of identity&gt;_.

+You should configure appropriate ACLs on your middleware to allow this scheme

 ## Configuring